Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 https://aws.amazon.com/s3/storage-classes/

 ### Overcome challenges
 To make a bucket public accessable, I changed the block public acces option to off and you need to add a bucket policy.
 I used the policy generator with the following options: allow, a * to allow for everyone, the getobject action and the added a /* to the end of the arn so it works for everything in the bucket.

+To make a static website enable it in the properties tab of the bucket.

 ### Results
 exercise 1